lordfpx/AB-formValidation/README.md

 }
 ```

-You can bypass these settings for specific fields.
+You can override those settings on specific fields.

+---
 ## setup specific field validation
 Set specific field settings in data-ab-field-validation attribute.